 - Sriracha (optional)

-- Combine all broth ingredients in a large pot and bring to a boil over high heat.
-Reduce to simmer and cook for 15 minutes.
-Meanwhile, prepare toppings.
+Combine all broth ingredients in a large pot and bring to a boil over high heat.
+Reduce to a simmer, partially cover, and cook for 15–20 minutes.

 Meanwhile, cook rice noodles according to package directions.
 Drain and toss with sesame oil.